Niall Horan says he was afraid to go out after being chased by One Direction fans

 Horan also talked about his One Direction years, saying: “I loved touring, but it was f****** crazy.

-“We’d go to countries and never see a second of it – it was hotel, venue, plane, same again.
+“We’d go to countries and never see a second of it – it was hotel, venue, plane, same again,” he said.

 His boy band was put on indefinite hiatus six years after forming in 2010 and becoming one of the biggest pop groups in the world with five albums and four world tours.